 Gender pay gap calculations, including the UK pay gap methodology, are deeply influenced by the seniority of men and women in an organisation and industry.

-Women continue to be under-represented in senior roles at Rio Tinto, and this is evident in Rio Tinto London Limited, where employees are primarily located in a small corporate office in London, which contains some of the most senior roles in the company.
+Women continue to be underrepresented in senior roles.
+This is evident in Rio Tinto London Limited, where employees are primarily located in a small corporate office in London, which contains some of the most senior roles in the company.
 As representation of women at senior levels is lower, this proportionally affects the size of the UK gender pay gap metrics.
-The approach to addressing this in the UK is the same as our global goals, including targets to increase the representation of women in Rio Tinto.
+The approach to addressing this in the UK is the same as our global goals, including targets to increase the representation of women across the entire business.

 The hourly pay gap reflects the number of women in senior roles at Rio Tinto London Limited, as evidenced by the percentage of women in roles paid in the upper quartile or middle upper quartile.

 It is worth noting that the reported level of gender pay gap is materially lower when there are equal numbers of men and women at a given level of seniority.
-For example, in middle management and middle professional roles, which are the most balanced in terms of gender representation in Rio Tinto London Limited, the mean Gender Pay Gap is 1% in favour of men and the median pay gap is 1% in favour of women at 5 April 2022.
+For example, in middle management and middle professional roles, which are the most balanced in terms of gender representation, the mean and median Gender Pay Gaps are 6% in favour of men at 5 April 2025.

 The ‘bonus’ primarily includes the value of short (STIP) and long term (LTIP) incentives.